hyoshioka0128/windows-driver-docs.ja-jp/windows-driver-docs-pr/kernel/using-a-driver-supplied-spin-lock.md

          // called.
 The Cancel routine will complete this IRP as soon as we
          // drop the spin lock, so do not do anything with the IRP.
          // Also, the Cancel routine will try to dequeue the IRP, so make
-         // the IRP&#39;s ListEntry point to itself.
+         // the IRP's ListEntry point to itself.
          ASSERT(nextIrp->Cancel);
          InitializeListHead(&nextIrp->Tail.Overlay.ListEntry);
          nextIrp = NULL;